Vapoor/Vapoor/README.md

 ## What you can found on my GitHub ?
+- University Projects
-- Some School Projects
+- Personals Projects (osuListener is the most recent one)
-- Personal Project (Sudoku / Portal prototype)

-/!\ If you can't see projects, it mainly means that I'm working on it, all the public repositories are often finished projects

 ## How you can contact me ?
 ![Static Badge](https://img.shields.io/badge/vaporr-cyan?logo=discord)